The ability to travel freely is surely what a Pilot licence is for?

 Your point of arrival or departure to or from the UK must be a designated airport of entry/departure, with Customs and Immigration (or Police in some states) services and you must have complied with any Prior Notice Requirements (see the relevant national AIP AD Specific and any NOTAM updates).

-With the exception of Switzerland, if your point of arrival is within the Schengen Area and you are traveling between Schengen member states you may arrive at or depart from any airfield.
+With the exception of Switzerland, usually if your point of arrival is within the Schengen Area and you are traveling between Schengen member states you may arrive at or depart from any airfield.
 Note that you will still need to file a Flight Plan if crossing an FIR boundary into another state.
 If you are leaving the Schengen area at any point you must land at designated airport of entry/departure.

 For Switzerland, even though a part of the Schengen area, they are not a member of the EU or the Customs Union.
 This means that while there is freedom of movement of people, there is not free movement of goods.
 Therefore, for flights to/from Switzerland you must use customs airports.